marcinma/k8s-5days/day1/01_build_image/task.md

 5. Remove container by id
 6. Run container providing name and find its logs by name of container
 7. Remove container by name
-8. Remove all exited containers with `prune` command
+8. Remove all exited containers with `rm` command